CalebTracey/go-scraper/README.md

 # go-scraper

 Web scraper written in Go.
+Intended to collect business data based on location.

-Uses [go-colly](https://github.com/gocolly/colly) to scrape yellowpages for basic data.
+[go-colly](https://github.com/gocolly/colly) used to scrape yellowpages for basic data.

 Google geocode finds the longitude and latitude with scraped address.